Nradionenko/DQE_Python_Homework/Classes_Homework_5/README.md

 - text from source file(s) is normalized according to normalization strategy chosen, and are written to the target file (configured in configs.ini)
 - source is cloned to the same directory, as running module, with name = source_name + _clone
 - source file is deleted.

+Homework7: CSV.
+Run 'counts.py' module OR main.py (in the latter case you'll have to run the entire flow)
+- You can configure target csv file names in congigs.ini
+- By default, csv files will be written to cwd
+- In 'words count' all alphanumeric characters separated by non-alphanumeric are considered words, i.e. 20/02/2021 will be treated as 3 words.
+If this needs to be changed, please let me know.
+- In 'letters count' only alphabetic characters are counted.
+Digits and special characters are ignored as they don't have upper case anyway.
+- Both lists are sorted descending.